-Our previous favorite and pick for best reloading press for accuracy for quite a few years before the Frankford Arsenal mentioned below was released, this press has dropped to the second spot after we have been using the MEC Marksman for a few months now as well.
+Our previous favorite and pick for best reloading press for accuracy for quite a few years before the Frankford Arsenal mentioned below was released, this Forster reloading press has dropped to the second spot after we have been using the MEC Marksman for a few months now as well.
 Although aging in some features and design, it is still a design that stands the test of time, and the build quality of this fully USA made press is among the top of the bunch.
 This is a very easy and comfortable to use press.
-Featuring an innovative-at-the-time tube with jar that catches the spent primers when they are presses out, and a co-axial action with a design accommodating ambidextrous use, you cannot go wrong with the Forster Products Co-Ax Press, and whats even better, it is still made in the USA, with great attention to detail.
+Featuring an innovative-at-the-time tube with jar that catches the spent primers when they are presses out, and a co-axial action with a design accommodating it’s ambidextrous handle, you cannot go wrong with the Forster Products Co-Ax Press, and whats even better, it is still made in the USA, with great attention to detail.

 Also including die rings on which you screw your dies, these then also allow some float in the press, which helps to align the case with the bullet, allowing for more concentric cartridges.
 I do however always as a matter of good practice, rotate my cartridges about 180 degrees after pressing them, and then just press them again to ensure concentricity.